vedp2003/NBASalaryDataAnalysis/README.md

 ### Interactive Dashboard
 1. Integrated an user interactive dashboard using `ipywidgets` to dynamically input player statistics and predict salaries.
-2. Added a slider for values (e.g., Age, FG, Season).
+2. Added a slider and textboxs for value inputs.
 3. Used a trained Random Forest Regressor model (best performing model) to predict salaries dynamically.
 4. Displayed predicted salaries after button click to create an user friendly dashboard.